davidecheli/angular-instafeed/README.md

 # AngularInstafeed

-This project was created to work as a widget for the Instagram feed usaing Angular.
+This project was created to work as a widget for the Instagram feed using Angular.

 ## How to use

-This application handle the query param `username` to create a widget with Instagram feed of the user.
+This application handles the query param `username` to create a widget with the Instagram feed of the user.

 ### Firebase demo